Project file structure

 This snippet can be understood in more human readable way as follows:

-In this project file used by OpeGeoSys there is one instance of processes, which is called SteadyStateDiffusion and is implemented in OpenGeoSys as type STEADY_STATE_DIFFUSION.
+In this project file used by OpeGeoSys there is one instance of <processes>, which we call SteadyStateDiffusion and this instance is a realization of the type STEADY_STATE_DIFFUSION implemented in OpenGeoSys.

 Attributes